-Bottom Line: Avocados are packed full of vitamins, minerals, fiber and healthy fats.
+Avocados are packed full of vitamins, minerals, fiber, and healthy fats.

-Although avocados are technically a fruit, nutritionally they are considered to be a source of fat.
+Although avocados are technically a fruit, nutritionally they are considered a source of fat.

 Unlike other fruits, avocados are very high in fat.
-In fact, 77% of their calories come from fat (1).
+In fact, about 77% of their calories come from fat (

 Avocados contain mostly monounsaturated fat, plus a small amount of saturated fat and polyunsaturated fat.

 Most of that monounsaturated fat is oleic acid, the same fatty acid found in olives and olive oil.
-This type of fat is considered to be very healthy.
+This type of fat is considered very healthy.

 Several studies have also shown that replacing some saturated fat in the diet with monounsaturated fat or polyunsaturated fat can lead to health benefits.

-One review of 10 studies found that replacing some fats in the diet with avocado may decrease total cholesterol by an average of 18.8 mg/dl, the "bad" LDL cholesterol by 16.5 mg/dl and triglycerides by 27.2 mg/dl (7).
+One review of 10 studies found that replacing some fats in the diet with avocado may decrease total cholesterol by an average of 18.8 milligrams per deciliter (mg/dL), the LDL (bad) cholesterol by 16.5 mg/dl, and triglycerides by 27.2 mg/dl (

 Avocados are high in both fat and fiber, meaning they should have a strong effect on feelings of fullness.

-One study looked at how eating a meal that included avocado affected the appetite of overweight and obese people (11).
+One study looked at how eating a breakfast that included avocado affected appetite and feelings of satiety in people with overweight and obesity (

 These properties may make avocados a valuable tool when it comes to appetite regulation and weight loss.

 One large observational study examined the nutritional patterns of Americans.
-Those who ate avocados tended to have healthier diets, a lower risk of metabolic syndrome and a lower body weight than those who didn't eat avocados (12).
+Those who ate avocados tended to have more nutrient-rich diets, a lower risk of metabolic syndrome, and a lower body weight than those who didn’t eat avocados (

-Although this doesn't necessarily mean that avocados caused people to be healthier, it does show that avocados can fit well into a healthy diet.
+Although this doesn’t necessarily mean that avocados caused people to be healthier, it does show that avocados can fit well into a health-promoting diet.

 There’s also no reason to believe avocados should be avoided when losing weight.

-Although there is currently no evidence that avocados can improve weight loss, there are reasons to believe avocados could have a beneficial effect.
+Although it is unclear whether avocados can improve weight loss, there are reasons to believe avocados could have a beneficial effect.